Nomination Guidelines for Schools & Colleges

 Schools and colleges should conduct their own internal nomination processes.
 Best practices include:

-- Screening for high academic achievement, as indicated by GPAs of 3.8 and above
+- Screening for high academic achievement, as indicated by an outstanding GPA

 - Seeking strong endorsements by faculty, attesting to the student’s accomplishment in a disciplinary field

 - Screening for students involved in independent research or creative endeavor in a disciplinary field

 The University Scholars should reflect the diversity of race, economic circumstance, ethnicity, gender identity, sexual orientation, religion, disability, and/or record of military service that characterizes our student body.
 Schools and colleges should consider these factors as they select nominees.

 Students may be nominated by only one school or college.
 In the case of dually enrolled students, it is the responsibility of the schools and colleges to discuss with each other, and with the student, which unit will submit the nomination.
 The students’ portfolios should include representations of their work in both colleges in order to provide a comprehensive picture of their academic achievements.